jonwongg/Defense-of-Wall-Street/README.md

 for Nameless.

 ```
-Figure 1.5 – The grapple hook gun that was unfortunately not implemented due to difficulties implementing rope.
+Figure 1.5 â€“ The grapple hook gun that was unfortunately not implemented due to difficulties implementing rope.
 ```

 ## Lessons Learned............................................................................................................................................

 One lesson learned by JDB Inc. is the importance of planning.
-It would have been helpful to set strict deadlines for certain tasks to be completed, and to appropriately plan around the deadlines of the members’ other courses so that the project could be brought to a satisfactory level of completion.
+It would have been helpful to set strict deadlines for certain tasks to be completed, and to appropriately plan around the deadlines of the membersâ€™ other courses so that the project could be brought to a satisfactory level of completion.

 Another lesson learned would be prioritization of tasks.
 For example, spending time attempting to create an object-oriented structure of the program code, while lacking the level of experience or the amount of time required, and then fully planning and creating such a structure that was then scrapped, ended up being a setback.
 Another example is the creation of a cinematic, and the creation of assets such as signs and garbage cans.
-While these are integral to the team’s vision of their complete and polished product, they are unnecessary, and it was not known to the team that movies cannot be played on the free version of Unity until the cinematic was actually created.
+While these are integral to the teamâ€™s vision of their complete and polished product, they are unnecessary, and it was not known to the team that movies cannot be played on the free version of Unity until the cinematic was actually created.